 At MDHearing, we design, manufacture, and sell high-quality, FDA-registered BTE hearing aids for a fraction of the cost of hearing aids you’ll find at hearing clinics.
-We keep your costs down by shipping our medical-grade hearing aids directly to your door from our facility in Michigan – without any medical appointments or hearing clinic visits required.
+We keep your costs down by shipping our OTC hearing aids directly to your door from our facility in Chicago—without any appointments or hearing clinic visits required.
 This allows you to bypass the exorbitant markups of hearing clinics and traditional hearing aid manufacturers while saving thousands of dollars per ear.

-Priced between $399.99 and $999.99 a pair, you can try MDHearing risk-free.
-Each MDHearing product comes with a 100% money-back satisfaction guarantee, so if you don’t like your hearing aids, you can send them back for a full refund.
+Starting at $299.98 per pair, you can try MDHearing risk-free.
+Every MDHearing product comes with a 100% money-back guarantee, so if you don’t like your hearing aids, you can send them back for a full refund.
 Order now, and you’ll have your hearing aids in just a few days!

 Learn more about our line of discreet and comfortable BTE hearing aids.